Every truck, beer, and "girl" reference on the current country chart

 I've never seen a side ride seat looking so hot.

 Baby, you rock, hit the spot like a Fireball shot.

 Ready, set, let's ride,

-Get your little fine ass on the step,
+Get ya little fine ass on the step, shimmy up inside.

 I made a deal with the man on the moon